montevideo-tech/cmcd-validator/packages/cmcd-validator-library/README.md

     * `key`: name of the key.
     * `type`: type of the key (*bool, string, token, number*).
     * `header`: which CMCD header your custom key will be sent in, in case a header request is used.
-* `warningFlag:` this flag needs to be true in order to see the warnings in the library output..
+* `warningFlag:` this flag needs to be true in order to see the warnings in the library output.

 ### Output of the library
 On the other hand, these functions have the same output: